Children's Hospital is part of the UPMC family.

 A small mouthpiece is placed between your child's teeth, which will allow him or her to relax his or her jaws.

 The scope also blows a small amount of air into the stomach; this expands the folds of tissue and makes it easier to see all parts of the stomach.
 While this air may cause the sensation of abdominal fullness, it should not be painful.
 The entire upper endoscopy procedure takes about twenty to thirty minutes.

 After the upper endoscopy, your child will need one or two hours to rest at the hospital.
 This way, the sedative has a chance to wear off somewhat.
 Your child may feel slightly bloated from the air that was placed in his or her stomach during the examination.
 This feeling will gradually go away.

 Since the effects of the sedatives may take up to 24 hours to wear off completely, you should plan to take your child directly home – not to a restaurant.
 Your child may have a light meal if he or she wants it.
 It is a good idea to take it easy for a few more hours at home.
 While the sedative is still wearing off, your child may feel groggy and uncoordinated.

 After the sedation has completely worn off, your child may resume his or her normal diet.
 It is generally recommended that people who have had endoscopies should not to go to work, drive, or operate any dangerous machinery for the rest of the day.
 Your child's doctor may give other special instructions.

-Possible complications of upper endoscopy include bleeding and puncture of the stomach lining.
+Possible EGD complications include bleeding and puncture of the stomach lining.
 However, such complications are rare.
 Most people will probably experience nothing more than a mild sore throat after the procedure.